 Visit the Under the Hood page for a thorough description.
 In a nutshell, Esri's mosaic dataset is a way to manage large amounts of data that can be published through ArcGIS server.
 It uses techniques such as referencing data and creating overview images to decrease the amount of data that has to draw each time the view is changed.

-The best way to use the data as here is to connect to the map service(s).
+The simplest way to use the data is to connect to the image service(s).
 Detailed instructions are available for connecting using ArcGIS Online, Google Earth and ArcMap as well as links to the REST endpoints.
 If you are looking for data files that can be downloaded, stored on your computer and manipulated, the LAS files are available for download through the NOAA Office for Coastal Management using either the Data Access Viewer or the Data Registry.
-Specific instructions for using these tools with each Connecticut Dataset can be found on the Lidar Information page.
+The 2016 DEM tiles can be downloaded on CT ECO.

 Let us know.
 Contact information is at the bottom of the page.
 If at all possible, please describe what is happening and where.
 The coordinates of the location are easy to find in the Elevation Viewer using the coordinates tool.